 Writer, photographer, investigator, critic – a journalist wears many different hats.
 The exciting field of journalism is always changing, but the fundamentals behind a journalist’s work remain the same.
-These include quality writing, ethical decision-making, honesty, hard work, and most importantly, the desire to tell the truth.
-You’ll learn all of these and more in the journalism program at Wayne State.
+These include quality writing, ethical decision-making, honesty, hard work, and, most importantly, the desire to tell the truth.
+You’ll learn all of these and more in the Journalism degree program at Wayne State.
 You’ll learn what makes a good story, how to lay out a newspaper, law, and ethics – and don’t forget the element of photography.
 What’s more, you’ll get to practice your communication skills at Wayne State’s own student-run newspaper, The Wayne Stater.
-A degree in journalism can lead to many different routes – newspapers, magazines, online news, television, radio – even marketing and public relations.
+A journalism degree can lead to many different routes – newspapers, magazines, online news, television, radio – even marketing and public relations.

 Percent of recent WSC graduates employed or in graduate school